-of respondents said they think

-REIMBURSEMENT and

-HEALTH CARE REFORM will drive

-convergence of the health care

-and senior living industries.
+of respondents said they think REIMBURSEMENT and HEALTH CARE REFORM will drive convergence of the health care and senior living industries.
+74% of respondents said they had few relationships with HEALTH CARE SYSTEMS.

 Source: 2015 Perkins Eastman survey of nonprofit providers and industry consultants